Home Fixed Income What are Government Bonds: Features and Benefits of Government Bonds

 Sovereign Gold Bond

 The Indian government launched the sovereign gold bonds (SGB) with two aims – the first being an initiative to bring the massive amount of gold available in physical form back to the economy of the country and enable investors to invest at the rates of gold.
-Since gold has a record of remaining stable even during market volatility, SGBs can ensure promised returns.
+Since gold has a record of remaining stable even during market volatility, SGBs can provide returns.

 7.75% Savings (Taxable) Bonds